SiliconLabs/bluetooth_applications/bluetooth_ir_generator/README.md

 ### Keypad

-Most of time the system is stay in idle status.
-When key active, GPIO interrupt wakeup system, then key scan and key timer(10ms) start to work.
-When key is available or key release, key callback is invoked to indicate which key is detected or release, after key release the system back to idle again.
+Most of the time the system stays in an idle state.
+When a key is active(pressed), the GPIO interrupt wakeups the system, then the key scan and key timer(10ms) starts to work.
+When a key is available or a key is released,  the key callback is invoked to indicate which key is detected or released, after a key release the system back to idle again.
 - Initialization.
-    - key_init() function initialize the key pad with 2 callback, set GPIO direction and interrupt.
+    - key_init() function initializes the keypad with 2 callback, set GPIO direction, and interrupt.
     - key_wakeup_callback_t wakeup_cb, is called in GPIO IRQ.
-It start the key timer.
+It starts the key timer.
-    - key_callback_t cb, is called in the key detection, report which key is detected and key release.
+    - key_callback_t cb, is called in the key detection.
+It reports which key is detected or released.
-- Running the key Detection
+- Running the key detection
-    - key_scan() functions run in a key time slice, check which key and how long is pressed then report key status.
+    - key_scan() function runs in a key time slice, checks which key and how long the key is pressed, then reports the key status.
 #### Keypad flowchart

 <div align="left">